cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Other options / filters**

-Customer can input Stream Live IDs to receive notifications only about those inputs.
+Customers can input Stream Live IDs to receive notifications only about those inputs.
 If left blank, customers will receive a list for all inputs.

-Customers can also choose input states to fire notifications.
-Available input states are:
+The following input states will fire notifications.
+Customers can toggle them on or off:

 - `live_input.connected`
 - `Live_input.disconnected`